GitauHarrison/notes/web_development/personal_blog/working_with_database.md

 # Output
 'Gitau'
 ```
+Our output is as a result of `__repr__` returning it as we had defied it above.

 ### Create Migration Repository

-[Alembic](https://alembic.sqlalchemy.org/en/latest/), a database migration framework for SQLAlchemy maintains a _migrations repository_ which stores all migrations scripts.
+[Alembic](https://alembic.sqlalchemy.org/en/latest/), a database migration framework for SQLAlchemy, maintains a _migrations repository_ which stores all migrations scripts.
 Every time our database changes, a migration script needs to be generated to indicate the new schema/structure of the modified model.
-These scripts are stored in the _migrations repository_.
+These new scripts are stored in the aforementioned _migrations repository_.
 Now that we have our database structure set up, we need to create a migrations script which defines our new User model. `Flask-migrate` helps us to manage all our migrations needs.
-Run the command below to generate a _migrations_ repository"
+Run the command below to generate a _migrations_ repository:

 ```python
 $ flask db init